auremoser/mozsci/log/worklog.md

 * interview blog post to hype for fellows applications
 * space apps website
 * website for Dev Roadshow
-* prep the global sprint <<don’t do this alone if you are already strapped!
-I can help you!
+* prep the global sprint